A Modern History of Statue Square, Central, Hong Kong

 The statue of Sir Thomas Jackson was recently repolished as it was looking a bit weather worn, it remains the focal point of Statue Square

-… and a note about Sir Thomas Jackson, on the brass plaque below his statue it says he was Chief Manager of HSBC from 1870 - 1902, this is an error, according to the official HSBC Website it clearly states he was Chief Manager of HSBC at three different times between 1876 and 1902, I will take that as fact.
+… and a note about Sir Thomas Jackson, BART, on the brass plaque below his statue it says he was Chief Manager of HSBC from 1870 - 1902, this is an error, according to the official HSBC Website it clearly states he was Chief Manager of HSBC at three different times between 1876 and 1902, I will take that as fact.

 There are some quiet spots to be had with more comfortable seating, I sometimes sit here and reflect